abradbury/Bing-Desktop-Mac/README.md

 Bing Desktop Mac
 ================

-A status bar application for Mac OS X which looks for the latest background on the Bing homepage, downloads it and sets it as the wallpaper for your Mac.
-Supports Mac OS X 10.8+ (tested on OS X 10.11).
+A status bar application for macOS which looks for the latest background on the Bing homepage, downloads it and sets it as the wallpaper for your Mac.
+Supports macOS 10.8+ (tested on macOS 10.11-13).
 Currently development is still ongoing, but will upload the app when confident in it.

 Not in any way intended to infringe Microsoft's or Bing's property.